1912 Republican Party presidential primaries: Convention

+Delegations from the south acted as rotten boroughs due to their size despite having no influence in elections.
+An attempt to reduce their influence failed in 1908, with Roosevelt having fought against it.
+The southern delegations, whose 252 delegates accounted for almost half of the number needed to win the nomination, almost entirely supported Taft.

-388 delegates were selected through the primaries and Roosevelt won 281 received, Taft received 71 delegates, and La Follette received 36 delegates.
+388 delegates were selected through the primaries and Roosevelt won 281, Taft received 71 delegates, and La Follette received 36 delegates.
 However, Taft had a 566–466 margin, placing him over the 540 needed for nomination, with the delegations selected at state conventions.
 Roosevelt accused the Taft faction of having over 200 fraudulently selected delegates.
 However, the Republican National Committee ruled in favor of Taft for 233 of the delegate cases while 6 were in favor of Roosevelt.
-The committee reinvestigated the 92 of the contested delegates and ruled in favor of Taft for all of them.
+The committee reinvestigated 92 of the contested delegates and ruled in favor of Taft for all of them.

 Herbert S. Hadley served as Roosevelt's floor manager at the convention.
 Hadley made a motion for 74 of Taft's delegates to be replaced by 72 delegates after the reading of the convention call, but his motion was ruled out of order.
 Elihu Root, a supporter of Taft, was selected to chair the convention after winning 558 votes against McGovern's 501 votes.
 Root was accused of having won through the rotten boroughs of the southern delegations as every northern state, except for four, voted for McGovern.
 Hadley was later proposed as a compromise candidate, but that attempt was unsuccessful.
 James Eli Watson and other conservative Republicans considered Hadley's candidacy, but William Barnes Jr., Boies Penrose, and Root opposed it as losing the convention would result in the destruction of the Old Guard's political machine.

 Warren G. Harding presented Taft's name for the nomination.
 Taft won the nomination while 344 of Roosevelt's delegates abstained from the vote.
 Allen read a speech from Roosevelt in which he criticized the process and stated that delegates had been stolen from his in order to secure Taft's nomination.
 Later that day supporters of Roosevelt met in the Chicago Orchestra Hall and nominated him as an independent candidate for president which Roosevelt accepted although he requested a formal convention.
 Roosevelt initially considered not running as a third-party candidate until George Walbridge Perkins and Frank Munsey offered their financial support.
-Roosevelt and his supporters formed the Progressive Party and Hiram Johnson was selected as his vice-presidential running mate.
+Roosevelt and his supporters formed the Progressive Party and Johnson was selected as his vice-presidential running mate.